aidenjanzen/dockervideo/README.md

 ## Overview

 The Video Streaming System is a microservices-based web application that enables users to upload, stream, and manage videos through a centralized dashboard.
-It leverages containerized services for authentication, file management, video metadata handling, and a web gateway interface.

 # Architecture
 The application is composed of several interconnected services, each responsible for specific functionality:

-## Authentication Service (auth-service)
+	### Authentication Service (auth-service)
 	Manages user registration, authentication, and admin authorization.

-## File Service (file-service)
+	### File Service (file-service)
 	Handles uploading, storing, and deleting video files on the server’s file system.

-## Video Service (video-service)
+	### Video Service (video-service)
 	Manages video metadata (e.g., names, file paths, owners) and proxies streaming requests to the file service.

-## Gateway Service (gateway)
+	### Gateway Service (gateway)
 	A Flask-based web interface that allows users to log in, upload videos, stream content, manage their library, and for admins — manage users.

-These services communicate through well-defined REST APIs and are orchestrated using Docker Compose.

-## Databases
-The system uses a MySQL database to store and manage structured metadata:

 	### MySQL (db)
 	Stores user credentials (through the auth service) and video metadata (through the video service).

 	Each service connects to the database as needed to perform authentication, user management, and video indexing.

-# Prerequisites
-Before setting up the project, ensure the following are installed on your system:

 # Setup Instructions
 1. Clone the Repository